wxyz-abcd/node-haxball/README.md

 <h2 id="docs">📰 Mini-Documentation</h2>

 - `Library constructor(object, config)`: Initializes the library with given parameters.
-This constructor is only for browsers & custom environments.
   - `object`: These are objects/functions that directly affect the core functionalities.
 You should usually pass "window" here, because most of these objects reside there.
     - `setTimeout`, `clearTimeout`, `setInterval`, `clearInterval`, `requestAnimationFrame`, `cancelAnimationFrame`, (if you are on a custom environment such as NW.js or Electron, these functions should be binded to browser's window object before being passed on.)
     - `console`, `performance`, `crypto`, (browser's window object should have these objects as well.)
     - `RTCPeerConnection`, `RTCIceCandidate`, `RTCSessionDescription`, `WebSocket`, `XMLHttpRequest`, (these classes are used by Haxball for communication, browser's window object should have these classes as well.)
     - `JSON5`, `pako`.
 (These are two external libraries required by Haxball.)
   - `config`: Custom configuration for backend/proxy server.
 Valid object keys are;
-    - `WebSocketChangeOriginAllowed`: browsers' websocket libraries do not allow origin change for security reasons, so we need a proxy server to change the websocket request's origin for us.
-If `true`, we do not need a proxy server. (we can do that in NW.js, for example)
-    - `WebSocketProxyUrl`: proxy websocket url address to use when trying to create or join a room. should end with a `/`.
-Is appended `host` or `client` at the end while being used.
-Overwrites backend config.
-Defaults to: `wss://p2p.haxball.com/` for host and `wss://p2p2.haxball.com/` for client.
-    - `HttpProxyUrl`: proxy http url address to use when trying to create or join a room. should end with a `/`.
-Is appended `host` or `client` at the end while being used.
-Overwrites backend config.
-Defaults to: `https://www.haxball.com/rs/`.
     - `backend`: Custom backend configuration.
 Valid object keys are:
       - `hostname`: backend's main domain url address.
 Defaults to: `www.haxball.com`.
       - `hostnameWs`: backend's url address for websocket connections.
 Defaults to: `p2p.haxball.com`.
       - `secure`: determines whether the url is using secure protocol(`true`) or not(`false`).
 Defaults to: `true`.
+    - `proxy`: Proxy server configuration.
+Valid object keys are:
+      - `WebSocketChangeOriginAllowed`: browsers' websocket libraries do not allow origin change for security reasons, so we need a proxy server to change the websocket request's origin for us.
+If `true`, we do not need a proxy server. (we can do that in NW.js, for example)
+      - `WebSocketUrl`: proxy websocket url address to use when trying to create or join a room. should end with a `/`.
+Is appended `host` or `client` at the end while being used.
+Defaults to: `wss://p2p.haxball.com/` for host and `wss://p2p2.haxball.com/` for client.
+      - `HttpUrl`: proxy http url address to use when trying to create or join a room. should end with a `/`.
+Is appended `host` or `client` at the end while being used.
+Defaults to: `https://www.haxball.com/rs/`.
+    - `fixNames`: fix some important variable names or not.
+Defaults to: `true`.
+    - `version`: Haxball's expected version number.
+Defaults to: `9`.

 - `OperationType`: Different types of operations that are being used by Haxball.
 Should be used to understand what kind of message we are dealing with inside callback `onOperationReceived`.
 - `VariableType`: Different types of variables that can be defined in a Plugin or a Renderer with its corresponding `defineVariable` function.
 Should be used in a GUI environment.
 - `ConnectionState`: Different connection state values.
 Should be used while joining a room using `Room.join`.
 - `AllowFlags`: These flags allow us to understand whether a plugin or a roomConfig is able to work correctly while joining or creating a room.
 Especially useful in a GUI environment.

+- `Language`: Methods for global language handling.
+(Look inside `src/defaultLanguage.js` for usage example.)
+  - `add(abbr, errorsMap, rendererTextMap)`: Adds a new language with given properties. `abbr` is auto-transformed into upper-case. `errorsMap` must be an `object` that has a description function for each error code where each function returns a string. `rendererTextMap` must be an `object` that maps each `rendererTextIndex` to a `string` value. throws error while trying to add an already-existing language.
+  - `remove(abbr)`: Removes the language with given abbreviation(`abbr`). `abbr` is auto-transformed into upper-case. throws error while trying to remove a non-existent or current language.
+  - `current`: This is the abbreviation of the current language.
+Defaults to `'GB'`.
+It is possible to change the language of the whole API by changing this value directly; throws error if language does not exist.
+  - `currentData`: read-only.
+Returns all name mappings for the current language, namely `errorsMap` and `rendererTextMap` that are already described in `Language.add` above.
+  - `indices`: read-only.
+Returns the global name-to-integer mappings that shortly describe the language string.
+    - `ErrorCodes`: Name-to-integer mapping that shortly describes the error codes used in `HBError` class.
+Note that this is the same object as `Error.ErrorCodes`.
+    - `RendererTextIndices`: Name-to-integer mapping that shortly describes the default renderer's language text indices used inside the current default renderers.

+- `Errors`: Global error handling objects.
+  - `ErrorCodes`: Name to integer mapping that shortly describes the error codes used in `HBError` class.
+  - `HBError`: This is the class that is instantiated while any error is thrown from this API.
+    - `properties`:
+      - `code`: The error code that has been thrown. (`integer`)
+      - `params`: Parameters for the error. (`array`)
+    - `functions`:
+      - `toString()`: Returns the full description of the current error object by executing `currentLanguage.errorsMap[this.code](...this.params)`.

 - `Callback`: Global functions to add/remove callbacks.
   - `add(eventName, metadata)`: creates all callbacks about a new event called `eventName` which should start with a capital letter. `metadata` is not used, but this is the library's current metadata structure: `{ params: array of string }`. should be used (and maybe overridden for usage of `metadata`) in a gui application to define custom event callbacks related to gui events such as keyboard, mouse, touch, timer etc. the main event callback defined in this room object to trigger all callbacks is `"_on" + eventName`.
   - `remove(eventName)`: destroys the callbacks created by `Callback.add`.

 - `Replay`: Functions/classes related to replays.